Richard E. Grant Is the Ideal Celebrity Dinner Party Guest

 Your career is full of a lot of paradoxes, isn’t it?
 You play drunks and you don’t drink; you play English gentlemen when you’re from Swaziland; you play sexual deviants when you’ve been married to the same woman for years and years.

 I know!
-I’m waiting to be in a tabloid for some terrible scandal.
+I’m waiting to be in The Daily Shame for some terrible scandal.

 Which we are!